deven96/Simple_GAN/README.md

 # Wasserstein GAN

-This is my attempt to make a wrapper class for a WGAN which can be used to abstract the whole architecture process
+This is my attempt to make a wrapper class for a WGAN in keras which can be used to abstract the whole architecture process